Why Digital Tomosynthesis?

 When will Digital Breast Tomosynthesis Be Available?

 Early detection of breast cancer is a critical component of health and medical care for women.
 A clinical health practice must improve accuracy while reducing exam times.
-A DBT screening tool is the answer radiologists and healthcare providers need.
+A DBT screening mammogram tool is the answer radiologists and healthcare providers need for clinical performance.

 This new exciting diagnostic tool is emerging as a significant improvement to current digital mammography.
 Most major OEMs are actively working to make it available to clinicians.
 Our new DBT is coming soon, and Analogic’s expertise and high-performance detectors will help bring it to your healthcare center.